Health | Cross-Area Emphasis

 interdisciplinary coursework, methodological training, and research opportunities.

-The Department of Psychology has had a formal specialization in Health Psychology
+The Department of Psychology has had a specialization in Health Psychology and Behavioral

-and Behavioral Medicine for over 20 years.
-This specialization is intended to train
+Medicine for over 20 years.
+This specialization is intended to train psychologists

-psychologists who are experts at integrating psychological knowledge with current
+who are experts at integrating psychological knowledge with current biomedical information

-biomedical information about health and illness.
-This includes understanding psychological
+about health and illness.
+This includes understanding psychological processes involved

-gain extensive training and experience in applying this knowledge in the provision
+and experience in applying this knowledge in the provision of psychological services

 Practical Application & Emphasis Requirements